Efficient and Consistent Bundle Adjustment on Lidar Point Clouds: Benchmark Evaluation

+{For feature association, we use the adaptive voxelization proposed in BALM \cite{liu2021balm}, which registers all points in the world frame (using an initial trajectory) and recursively cuts the space into smaller sub-voxels until the sub-voxel contains only one feature (either plane or edge) that associates points from different scans.
+EF did not address the feature association problem and PA did not open relevant codes, so we use this method for them too.
+BAREG used a similar adaptive voxelization method but has its own implementation, so we retain its own implementation.
+All feature associations have the same set of parameters: the root voxel size $L=1$ m for ``\emph{Hilti}" and $L = 2$ m for ``\emph{VIRAL}" and ``\emph{UrbanLoco}", the maximum voxelization layer $l_{\text{max}} = 3$, the minimum number of points $n_{\text{min}}=20$ for a feature test, and the feature test thresholds $\gamma =\frac{1}{25}$.}

+{The above feature association method is able to extract and associate both plane and edge features.
+Since the other BA methods, including EF, PA {(and PA (inner))}, and BAREG, are only designed for plane features, we use only plane features for them.
+For our method, it is applicable to both plane and edge features, so we test two variants: the one with only plane features, denoted as ``Ours", for comparison with other BA methods, and the one with both plane and edge features, denoted as ``Ours (edge)".
+Moreover, besides the default implementation of our method with double-precision numbers, we test the stability of our method with single-precision floating number implementation, denoted as ``Ours(float)".
+Note that all other BA methods were implemented with double-precision. }

 In addition to the multi-view registration methods, we also compare with classic pairwise registration methods, including ICP, GICP, and NDT offered in PCL library.
-We run the pairwise registration methods in an incremental manner, where each new scan is registered and merged to the map incrementally.
-To constrain the computation time, in each new scan registration, only the last 20 scans are kept in the map.
-The pose estimation from the ICP is then used as the initial trajectory for the feature association and optimization of the BA methods, including EF, BALM, PA, BAREG, and ours.
+We run the pairwise registration methods in an incremental manner, where each new scan is registered and merged to previous scans incrementally.
+To constrain the computation time, in each new scan registration, only the last 20 scans are used.
+The pose estimation from the ICP is then used as the initial trajectory for feature association and optimization of the BA methods, including EF, BALM, PA, {PA (inner)}, BAREG, and ours.